Changes in V3

 response:

-id is the primary identifier that you should use when working with accommodation bookings (as part of orders) in V3.accommodation.reservation
+order id | The order id is the primary identifier of parent order that the accommodation (or other services) booking is part of. | You should use when working with bookings (as part of orders) in v3. |

-id is provided solely for backward compatibility with V2, so that you can still access orders created using V2 after you have migrated your integration to V3.
+reservation id | The reservation id is provided solely for backward compatibility with V2. | This way, you can still access orders created using V2 after you have migrated your integration to V3. |

 For example: